-The Universities in our present age are lagging behind the pace at which its students' creative abilities and ingenuities are evolving.
-The Universities are seen using the old pedagogic methods which were effective in the past in addressing the thirst of innovation of our children of the present age.
-The Vanguard University will strive to address that thirst that our children of the present age have for a creative syllabus that is creatively tailored to their current evolving and revolutionary needs.
+The universities in our present age are lagging behind the pace at which their students' creative abilities and ingenuities are evolving.
+The universities are seen using old pedagogic methods that were effective in the past but are now inadequate in addressing the thirst for innovation among our children of the present age.
+Vanguard University will strive to address that thirst by offering a creative syllabus that is tailored to the current evolving and revolutionary needs of our children.

-The Cosmopolitan Aid Foundation was by Dr. Emmanuel Yao Voado, MD.
-Originally the foundation was named Mawuena Foundation.
-On the 16th January, 2015, the foundation's name was changed from Mawuena Foundation to Cosmopolitan Aid Foundation.
-It was originally established in Ghana as a charitable Trust Deed, duly registered on 21st February, 2014 at the Registrar-General's Department in Accra with the registration number CG089012014.
-In the future, as part of the vision we will have sister charities registered in other countries.
+The Cosmopolitan Aid Foundation was founded by Dr. Emmanuel Yao Voado, MD.
+Originally, the foundation was named Mawuena Foundation.
+On 16th January 2015, the foundation's name was changed from Mawuena Foundation to Cosmopolitan Aid Foundation.
+It was originally established in Ghana as a charitable Trust Deed, duly registered on 21st February 2014 at the Registrar-General's Department in Accra with the registration number CG089012014.
+In the future, as part of the vision, we will have sister charities registered in other countries.

-The Board of Trustees of the Cosmopolitan Aid Foundation, led by Dr. Emmanuel Yao Voado, MD., the Founder, will select the Management Committee that will see to the day to day administration of the university.
+The Board of Trustees of the Cosmopolitan Aid Foundation, led by Dr. Emmanuel Yao Voado, MD, the Founder, will select the Management Committee that will oversee the day-to-day administration of the university.
 He is a Ghanaian neurosurgeon trained in Cuba.
 He was the medical doctor who first opened a neurosurgical service in the country of Belize.
-He practiced there for 5 years and worked in the United States of America for 6 years before relocating to Africa in September, 2013.
+He practised there for 5 years and worked in the United States of America for 6 years before relocating to Africa in September 2013.
 He is working diligently on the cure of Spinal Cord Injuries.

 b) All Medical Specialties